 Email marketing starts with a mailing list, and travel email marketing is not an exception.
-To keep your sender reputation high and prevent spam traps from getting into your list, you need to build a list of engaged and active subscribers on your own, if you do not already have one of course.
+To keep your sender reputation high and prevent spam traps from getting into your list, you need to build a list of engaged and active subscribers on your own.
+If you already have a mailing list make sure to keep it healthy.

 Use subscription forms

-Introduce a subscription form at the very point of meeting your potential customers — on your website, blog, or landing page.
-For you to make it easier to choose from the pop-up, floating, fixed or embedded forms, let’s explore some examples.
+Introduce a subscription form at the very point that you meet potential customers — on your website, blog, or landing page.
+So that it is easier to choose from the pop-up, floating, fixed or embedded forms, let’s explore some examples.

 You can add an embedded form at any place of your website you find potentially suitable for conversion.
 Take a look at the example from Worldwide Horizons.
 Their subscription form is located in the footer, and it’s highly visible thanks to the bright yellow which matches the color scheme of the brand logo, website call-to-action buttons and details resting on the menu bar.

-Pop-up, in its turn, will appear on the website after a specified timeframe or based on the mouse movement as a visitor navigates across the page.
+A pop-up, in turn, will appear on the website after a specified time or based on the mouse movement as a visitor navigates across the page.
 Travel and Leisure use this type of form reinforced with the engaging CTA copy, which contains verbs that encourage actions, pronouns “my” and “I” that speak to website visitors and make them feel more personally connected.

-Floating form commonly stays stuck to the specified part of the page and remains there while a visitor scrolls the page.
-Take a look at the example from Grand American Adventures.
+A floating form stays in the specified part of the page and remains there while a visitor scrolls the page.
+Take a look at this example from Grand American Adventures.
 The form itself is short, designed in the corporate colors with the clear CTA copy.

 By the way, brevity is not obligatory.
 You can be more specific in your subscription form and describe the benefits of joining your mailing list right in it — just like Vueling Club did in their embedded form: